On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: The logarithmic class group Lg

+We show, Section \ref{hasse}, that the order of these symbols especially depends on the integer $\delta_p(k)$ which intervenes in the higher-rank Chevalley--Herbrand formulas, in direction of a Gold criterion.
+We have observed a remarkable numerical coincidence: more precisely, consider, instead of $x$, the $S_k$-unit $X$ defined by ${\mathfrak p}^{\hk} =: (X)$; then, from $X = x^{\hk/\hp}$:

-is the valuation of the ${\mathfrak p}$-Fermat quotient of $\ov X$, giving $\wt \delta_p(k) = \delta_p(k) + \big[ v_p(h_k) - v_p(h) \big]$ (Definition~\ref{wtdeltapk}).
-But $p^{\wt \delta_p(k)}$ is quite simply the order of the logarithmic class group $\wt \CH_k$, defined in Section \ref{clg}, for totally $p$-adic imaginary quadratic fields.
-From his techniques of logarithmic class field theory (see \cite{Jau1986, Jau1994a, Jau1994b, Jau1998, Jau2017}), Jaulent proposes a more general framework where this property holds for semi-simple totally $p$-adic imaginary abelian number fields (this is done Appendix \ref{A} and developed in direction of a Gold version about $\wt \CH_k$ (see \cite[Th\'eor\`emes 2, 4]{Jau2024b}):
+is the valuation of the Fermat quotient of $\ov X$ (Definition \ref{wtdeltapk}).
+Then $p^{\wt \delta_p(k)}$ is quite simply the order of the logarithmic class group $\wt \CH_k$ for totally $p$-adic imaginary quadratic fields.
+Using the techniques of logarithmic class field theory, Jaulent proves a more general framework where this property holds for semi-simple totally $p$-adic imaginary abelian number fields (see Appendix \ref{A}, Theorem \ref{JFJ}, Corollary \ref{qc}), developed in the direction of a Gold version about $\wt \CH_k$ in \cite[Th\'eor\`emes 2, 4]{Jau2024b}: